kolydart/timestamping-metadata-using-blockchain/README.md

 ## Getting Started

 Download repository, update variables and run each python script.
+The scripts are already populated with metadata from a composer's digital score.

 ### Prerequisites